acteng/atip/docs/developer_guide.md

   step through a test line-by-line with a browser open.
 Press "record" and then interact with the page normally, generating the equivalent test code.
 - Use `npm run test -- --ui` for another useful debugger

+## Continuous deployment

+We use [Github actions](https://github.com/acteng/atip/tree/main/.github/workflows) to run Playwright tests for every PR, and to deploy the site to Github pages.
+The deployent is slightly unusual -- instead of just building and publishing `main`, it builds every single branch in the GH repo, unless the branch name starts with `nobuild_`.
+This is used for easily sharing experiments for feedback.
+If you push a branch called `xyz`, after the actions finish, <https://acteng.github.io/atip/xyz> should work.

+Building each branch is best-effort; failed ones will be skipped.
+You can see which branches succeeded by checking <https://github.com/acteng/atip/tree/gh-pages>.

 ## HMR best practices